mini

 Overview

-is a REPL-style interactive command line interface for using mini-SWE-agent in the local requirement (as opposed for workflows that require sandboxing or large scale batch processing).- Compared to
+miniis a REPL-style interactive command line interface for using mini-SWE-agent in the local environment (as opposed to workflows that require sandboxing or large scale batch processing).

 Command line options